eklem/search-index-cookbook/doc/reference/pitfalls.md

 ```

 ### Available languages for stopword lists
 [Supported languages](https://github.com/fergiemcdowall/stopword/tree/master/lib): en, es, fa, fr, it, ja, nl, no, pl, pt, ru, zh.
-The lists are not very long, and creating one yourself is quite easy.
+A list of stopwords is not very long, and creating one yourself is quite easy.

 ## Facets / filters not working
 This is easy to do wrong when you have a facet with only one filter per document.
 For a facet `tags`, the filter should still be an array, even if only an array of one.